brainflow-dev/brainflow/_posts/2026-05-08-muse-anthena.md

 * Add `get_board_sampling_rate`, an instance method for the actual sampling rate of a prepared board session.
 * Improve `config_board` response handling in native and high level bindings.
 * Add Python examples for recording all Muse S Anthena presets, recording optical data, and analyzing pulse from optical recordings.
+* BLED boards are deprecated, users are expected to switch to native BLE without BLED112 dongle.

 ### Muse S Anthena